Skip to content

 query

-Provides chained query operations, allowing methods to be called consecutively to build query conditions.
+Provides chain-style query operations, allowing you to chain method calls to build query conditions.

 QueryChainWrapper<T> query();

-// Chained query - lambda style.
+// Chain-style query (lambda).
 Note: Kotlin is not supported

 LambdaQueryChainWrapper<T> lambdaQuery();